s14321k/Interview-Qusions-markdowns/react.md

   - for `npm` approach `npm install creact-react-app -g` to install globally.
 - navigate to the folder `cd ./react-app-name`
 - after completion, to run the app `npm start`
--

 # React Basics

 ## Component
+- Client side rendering
-Component describe a part of user interface.
+- Component describe a part of user interface.
-They are usable and nested inside other components.
+- They are usable and nested inside other components.
+- Easy to build mobile applications using react native.
+No need to learn, java, Kotlin or swift.

 *Two types*
 - Stateless functional component